kataras/build-a-better-web-together/logger.md

 iris.Use(mLogger.New(theLogger))
 ```

->Note that: The logger middleware uses the ColorBgOther and ColorFgOther fields to print out.
+>Note that: The logger middleware uses the ColorBgOther and ColorFgOther fields.

 The configuration for the ` config.Logger`